exercism/v3/languages/go/exercises/concept/structs/.docs/introduction.md

-In Go, a `struct` is sequence of named elements called *fields*, each field having a name and type.
+In Go, a `struct` is a sequence of named elements called *fields*, each field having a name and type.
 The name of a field must be unique within the struct. `Structs` can be compared with the *class* in the Object Oriented Programming paradigm.

-You create a new struct by using the `struct` keyword, a ***built-in type*** and explicty define the name and type of the fields as shown un the example below.
+You create a new struct by using the `struct` keyword, a ***built-in type***, and explicty define the name and type of the field as shown un the example below.

 ```go